dis-28/NoWayProject/README.md

 #### How will obtain my shortest path from source to destination?

-Every possible source and destination is mapped with an number ranging from (1 to 64).
-Path in the application will display the nodes inorder to reach destination.
+Every possible source and destination is mapped with a number ranging from (1 to 64).
+Path in the application will display the nodes in order to reach the destination.